 My Councillor report covers the period from 8 June 2021 until 9 July 2021.
 It has been prepared for the July business meetings of the Waitematā Local Board.
+Monthly reports were also prepared for the Aotea and Waiheke Local Boards.

 The purpose of my report is to detail my main activities and to share information with the public and local boards in my ward regarding governing body decisions, my attendance at events, regional consultations, media updates and key issues.
 This month my report includes a transport update.